Week 10, Day 4: Immigrants & Refugees

 Nevertheless, it is possible to glean biblical principles for how we approach topics such as immigration.
 As Matthew Soerens and Jenny Yang write in their book Welcoming the Stranger, “We do not believe there is one Christian prescription to solve the immigration issue (though there may be decidedly un-Christian ways to view the issue).”

-Some Christians may shy away from what they view as ‘political’ issues, perhaps seeing politics as opposed to or mutually exclusive of spirituality; they may look at Jesus’ declaration that his kingdom is not of this world (John 18:36) as proof that it is the world to come that matters.
-But to do so would miss the fact that, when paired with the prayer that Jesus taught us to pray, it seems clear that Jesus is referring to the origin of the kingdom not the location of the kingdom.
+Some Christians may shy away from what they view as ‘political’ issues, seeing politics as opposed to spirituality or the two as mutually exclusive; they may look at Jesus’ declaration that his kingdom is not of this world (John 18:36) as proof that it is the world to come that matters.
+But to do so would miss the fact that, when paired with the prayer that Jesus taught us to pray, it seems clear that Jesus is referring to the origin of the kingdom, not the location of the kingdom.
 We are called to ask God that we might see more of the kingdom of heaven on earth, that the rule and reign of God might be more evidently seen here and now, that God’s life might be seen in every life and every sphere of life.

 Moreover, as we have been learning, the gospel is inherently political — in other words, it affects the way we conduct ourselves with others.
 (Politics comes from the Greek polis, or ‘city’; so politics is about ‘the affairs of the city’ or how we relate as people.)
 It is political — ‘kingdom’ is political language, ‘Son of God’ was political language, ‘Savior’ was political language — but it is not partisan.
 No modern political party has a monopoly on morality.